albar965/littlenavmap-manual/en/SEARCH.md

 ### Table View {#table-view}
 The header of all table views allows the following manipulation:

-*   Click on the top left corner of the column header:Select all result rows.
+*   Click on the top left corner of the column header: Select all result rows.
-*   Click on a column header:Sort ascending or descending (only for search result tables - not for flight plan table).
+*   Click on a column header: Sort ascending or descending (only for search result tables - not for flight plan table).
-*   Click and drag on the column header:Change column order.
+*   Click and drag on the column header: Change column order.
-*   Double click on column border:Automatically fit column size to content.
+*   Double click on column border: Automatically fit column size to content.
-*   Click and drag on column border:Change column width.
+*   Click and drag on column border: Change column width.

 The above applies to all table views in the program.